Browser evidence beyond raw API calls

 full browser lab coverage, highly interactive UI systems, and the heaviest browser-only test workloads.

-Start with the same workflow
+Start with the same evidence loop

 Also available on npm